nezia1/what-the-git/README.md

 This project is written with Typescript using React.
 It works only with a front-end, using parsing of command-line arguments and a simple .json file containing all the descriptions of the commands and their flags.
 It is also easy to self-host since it doesn't contain a server.

 ## Features
 What The Git only contains really basic git commands and flags so far, but the list will grow with time.
-I expect to support at least git add, git commit and git push as the final version.
+I expect to support at least git add, git commit and git push.
 Feel free to contribute to fix issues that you found in the app or to add more git commands to it !
 As this is a personal project, I would really appreciate it.

+It also features a system that embeds descriptions of git jargon such as staging area, commit etc. as hyperlinks in the command description.
+You can either hover them to see a short description, or click the "read article" button to be redirected on the full article.

 ## Upcoming features
-* Small articles about certain terms and git jargon, such as staging area, commit etc. as hyperlinks in the command description
 * More verbose errors (telling you where the command went wrong and why instead of just showing a generic error message)
+*
 Feel free to submit an issue if you have feature requests, I'll gladly take them.

 ## Supported commands